Promo code SPRING2022 will be automatically applied at checkout!

 Being sedentary has several negative health effects, and as we already know, standing more often throughout the day can be beneficial for weight loss.
 If you have the option, trying out a standing or height-adjustable desk is just one way to spend less time sitting if you have a sedentary job.

 One study found that using a standing desk didn’t significantly impact work performance, meaning that this alternative to sitting might be helpful to try.
 Standing desks may also support lower blood pressure and less lower back pain.
-However, we still need more research to determine the correlation.
+However, more research is still needed to determine the correlation.

 Related Article